Interested in becoming a Women@Heart Peer Leader?

 How Women@Heart Works

-Women@Heart lasts six months and consists of 12 two-hour sessions held bi-weekly in community settings across the region.
-It is free and physician referral is not required.
+Women@Heart lasts four months and consists of 10 two-hour sessions held weekly and bi-weekly in community settings and virtually across Canada.
+It is free and a physician referral is not required.

 The sessions are run by Peer Leaders who are women who have had a successful recovery from heart disease and have a strong passion for supporting and helping other women on their road to recovery.
 Through a three-day training workshop, Women@Heart Peer Leaders are trained to become support network leaders within their local communities.